 In view of the need to move beyond a technical fisheries approach, the third module focuses on improving the capacity of BMUs to demonstrate and promote good governance within their communities in order to enable negotiations for similar improvements from Local and Central Government.
 Topics include principles of good governance, leadership qualities and styles, community participation and inclusion, record keeping and communication.

 Specific attention is paid to BMU reporting systems in order to strengthen linkages with District Authorities and facilitate incorporation of BMU management plans into District Development Plans.

-During 2015 Sea Sense put a greater focus on the development of ‘Life Skills’ to enable BMUs to turn their technical knowledge into action.
-Workshops were held for 32 BMUs in Mafia, Rufiji, Kilwa, Pangani and Temeke Districts to train BMUs in key life skills including team working, critical thinking, decision-making, communicating, negotiating and conflict resolution.
-Village councillors were also invited to attend the training to build relationships between the two parties.
+Sea Sense also focuses on the development of ‘Life Skills’ to enable BMUs to turn their technical knowledge into action.
+Training workshops for BMUs in Mafia, Rufiji, Kilwa, Pangani and Kigamboni Districts have helped BMUs to develop key life skills including team working, critical thinking, decision-making, communicating, negotiating and conflict resolution.
+Village councillors are also invited to attend the training sessions to build relationships between the two parties.

 The final session of the life skills training focuses on formulating a ‘vision’ for the BMU.
 This includes setting the BMU goals and identifying strategies for implementing their goals.
 The participants are asked to reflect on their BMU performance, describe the current status of their BMU and then describe what they want their BMUs to achieve in the future.